Provision in Accounting (IAS 37): Examples & Journal Entries

 Recognised when a company has a detailed formal plan to restructure and has raised a valid expectation among affected parties.

-Provision Accounting – Journal Entries
+Accounting Treatment of Provision – Journal Entries

 Creating and utilising a provision involves two stages: the initial recognition (creation) and the subsequent use or reversal.
 Below are the standard double-entry bookkeeping entries: